hoprnet/hoprnet/DISCUSSIONS.md

 This was initially defined in #947.

+### Incentives for low-level relaying

+#### Problem statement

+HOPRd uses `hopr-connect` to bypass NATs in order to connect to other nodes in the network and deliver messages. `hopr-connect` itself uses a combination of STUN- and TURN-like to bypass NATs.
+Both of these methods rely on work done by other nodes.

+By default, every node offers these functionalities to all other nodes, without any direct compensation or countermeasure against over-usage.

+Questions to be answered:

+- Should nodes agree in relaying services for any other node?
+- If there are any incentives, how and where should nodes be able to claim them?

 ## Implementation

 _These discussions relate to the implementation of the HOPR protocol, or more particularly, `hoprd`.
 The protocol is defined by our yellowpaper, but the only existing implementation is located in `packages/hoprd`, as a Typescript/JavaScript node.js application._